erndmrl/gitlabtest/README.md

 - Browsers matching with the Selenium drivers inside the project source installed(_you may want to contact QA team for browser version info_),
 - Appium server installed **only if** you are going to run mobile tests.

+Selenium drivers are [inside the project source](https://github.com/lineten/nova-cucumber-dpi-tests/tree/master/src/test/resources/webdriver) so no need to do anything about it

 ## Executing the Tests

 ### From Your Local via IDE